 - Student schedule/fee bill pdf from student’s SOS account.

-- Student degree plan showing enrolled courses on your degree plan pdf from the student’s SOS account.
+- Student degree plan showing enrolled courses on the degree plan pdf from the student’s SOS account.

 The VA does not allow automatic payment of benefits for a grade of W, I, or FX.
 Incomplete grades will be reported to the VA as non-punitive.
 Students who drop courses may have to pay back money received for such courses.